Dabz/kafka-streams-migration/README.md

 - Replicator must be configured with `isolation.level=read_committed`
 - Data must be extracted from the topics `connect-configs` and `connect-offsets` in order to migrate connectors
+- Migrated application need to be restarted with `auto.offset.reset=latest`

 ## Process